Huperzine-A boosts cognition

 Huperzine-A is an antioxidant and neuroprotectant

-Huperzine-A Clinical Research
+Huperzine-A Clinical Trials and Research

 Huperzine-A is most known for boosting acetylcholine (ACh) in the brain.
 Efficient ACh neurotransmission is critical for learning, memory and attention.